pegeler/unemployment/README.md

 # unemployment
 United States Local Area Unemployment Statistics (LAUS), Annual Averages 1990-2016

+## Installation

+You must have [`devtools`](https://cran.r-project.org/web/packages/devtools/index.html) installed in order to download and install this package.
+To do so, type the following into your R console:

+    install.packages("devtools")

+After you have `devtools`, type the following in the R console to download and install this package:

+    devtools::install_github("pegeler/unemployment")

 ## Description

 Labor force data provided by the US Bureau of Labor and Statistics.
 From their website (at <https://www.bls.gov/lau/>):